plombir1917/links-tg-bot/README.md

 ## About

-Deployed on "Render" free-instance, may take a few minites before first answer [read more here](https://docs.render.com/free).
+Deployed on "Railway" free-instance [read more here](https://railway.app).

 ## Stay in touch